Tristar

 E13

-Vacuum runs but suction is very weak; display shows E13 or filter icon; unit may pulse on and off.
+The vacuum runs but suction is very weak; the display shows E13 or a filter icon; the unit may pulse on and off.

 Severe Airflow Restriction / Filter Blockage